shoui520/shoui520.github.io/docs/shouimethod.md

 Ironically, I was way less picky about what I immersed in when I was a beginner, so I wasn't really concerned with anime difficulty, so I just watched whatever interested me.
 This happened to be CGDCT SoL anime, battle shounen and ecchi harem anime.

 After you consider your listening done for the day, read a bit of a novel to mine some words.
-(My mining setup details: (link))
+(My mining setup details: [here](#anki-setup))

 So to summarize, all on the same day: